roshaan7zafar/FYP/README.md

 • Making an android app that takes input feed from FLIR one thermal camera and image classifier is applied on it

+# 1.4   Objective
+Objectives of the project are as follows:

+• Data collection with Seek Thermal camera and Flir thermal camera

+• Training CNN model

+• Integration of Flir camera with mobile

+• Real time classification of objects